What are menstruation, periods, and PMS?

 The period consists of a small amount of blood and the endometrium.
 The bleeding is caused by the breaking of fine blood vessels within the womb as the lining detaches itself.

 A period generally lasts about 5 days.
 Bleeding tends to be heavier during the first 2 days.
 Even when the blood flow seems heavy, the amount of blood lost is usually around 5 to 12 teaspoons.

 Symptoms of PMS may include abdominal cramps and bloating

-PMS (also called premenstrual tension, PMT) is a collection of emotional, psychological, and physical symptoms that are linked to a woman's menstrual cycle.
+Premenstrual syndrome (PMS) or premenstrual tension (PMT) is a collection of emotional, psychological, and physical symptoms that are linked to a woman's menstrual cycle.

-The following symptoms may be felt by some women in the days leading up to her period - symptoms of premenstrual syndrome:
+Symptoms that may be felt by some women in the days leading up to her period include:

-As soon as the period begins (the woman starts shedding blood), the symptoms generally improve.
-In the majority of cases, symptoms will be completely gone by the time the period has ended.
+As soon as the period begins and the woman starts shedding blood, the symptoms generally improve.
+In most cases, symptoms will be completely gone by the time the period has ended.